PicoCreator/2nd-brain/README.md

 However in more practical terms, i been employing note keeping for ages across a large number of notebooks, google keep, evernote, markdown repo, etc, etc.

 ![old-notebook-collection](assets/2022/Nov/old-notebook-collection.jpeg)
->Exhibit A: 2 drawers of some of my old discarded notebooks - so yes I have a problem
+> Exhibit A: 2 drawers full of some of my old discarded notebooks - so yes I have a problem

 This is more of an attempt to conslidate them all, and end this back and forth across multiple tools - hopefully once and for all - and doing in public will hopefully prevent me from switching things around (again)